BharatSaikia/Find-min-and-max-of-array/README.md

 # Find-min-and-max-of-array
-C++ program to find smallest and largest of an array
+C++ program to find smallest and largest element of an array in same program